 In a phase II trial, Dr. Valerie Rusch et al. followed 88 pleural mesothelioma patients of all stages who received surgery and post-surgery radiation therapy.
 The majority of the patients underwent extrapleural pneumonectomy surgery, but five who were ineligible received a pleurectomy/decortication instead.

 The researchers estimated survival for the patients who underwent extrapleural pneumonectomy.
-Survival was best among stage I and II patients, who experienced a median survival of 33.8 months.
-Patients with stage III and IV tumors had a median survival of only 10 months.
+Survival was best among stage 1 and 2 patients, who experienced a median survival of 33.8 months.
+Patients with stage 3 and 4 tumors had a median survival of only 10 months.

-People diagnosed at stage Ia may live around two years without any treatment.
-Stage Ia and Ib patients who undergo aggressive surgery usually live more than three years.
+People diagnosed at stage 1a may live around two years without any treatment.
+Stage 1a and Ib patients who undergo aggressive surgery usually live more than three years.

 Mesothelioma is considered a heterogeneous disease, meaning no two cases are alike.
 Certain patients respond better to treatment and will far surpass the average survival statistics.
 Some people have lived for two decades with mesothelioma, and several cases of spontaneous remission are documented.
 New treatment approaches aim to manage the cancer in ways that allow people to live for years beyond the average survival time.